tmobile/opensource/content/blog/posts/js-design-patterns.md

 author = "Siddharth Vidhani"
 draft = false
 date = 2018-08-01T07:32:00-08:00
-title = "Factory and Builder patterns in JavaScript using Object mapping"
+title = "Factory and builder patterns in JavaScript using object mapping"

 +++

 #  Overview
 Every language has design patterns, which help us to organize our code in a way, where it’s easy to understand, maintain and test.
-JavaScript being one of the most dynamic languages, is also one of the most abused and misunderstood ;).
+JavaScript being one of the most commonly used dynamic languages, is also one of the most abused and misunderstood ;).
 In this post I want to share some examples of how code is written and how can it be improved to make it more flexible which is easy to maintain and follow.

 #  Bad coding patterns
 In JavaScript, lot of times we tend to write code using if/else or switch/case, when we have to use branching in multiple places.
 We end up writing too much logic which ends up being repetitive.
 Let’s take a look at an example: